 On July 2, 2007, the Company entered into a lease agreement with Viking Investors - Barents Sea, LLC (Lessor) for a building with approximately 11,881 square feet of manufacturing and office space located at 20382 Barents Sea Circle, Lake Forest, CA, 92630.
 The lease agreement is for a period of two years with renewal options for three, one-year periods, beginning September 1, 2007.
-The lease requires base lease payments of approximately \$13,000 per month plus operating expenses.
-In connection with the lease agreement, the Company issued 10,000 warrants to the lessor at an exercise price of \$1.55 per share for a period of two years, valued at \$15,486 as calculated using the Black Scholes option pricing model.
+The lease requires base lease payments of approximately \$9,885 per month plus operating expenses.
+In connection with the lease agreement, the Company issued to the lessor a warrant to purchase 1,000 shares of common stock at an exercise price of \$15.50 per share for a period of two years, valued at \$15,486 as calculated using the Black Scholes option pricing model.
 The assumptions used under the Black-Scholes pricing model included: a risk free rate of 4.75%; volatility of 293%; an expected exercise term of 5 years; and no annual dividend rate.
-The Company has capitalized and is amortizing the value of the warrants over the life of the lease and the remaining unamortized value of the warrants in other long-term assets.
-The Company capitalized and amortized the value of the warrants over the life of the lease and recorded the unamortized value of the warrants in other long-term assets.
-For the three and six months ended September 30, 2009, the Company amortized \$1,776 and \$2,970, respectively.
-As of September 30, 2009, the fair value of the warrants has been fully amortized.
+The Company capitalized and amortized the value of the warrant over the life of the lease and recorded the unamortized value of the warrant in other long-term assets.
+For the three and nine months ended December 31, 2009, the Company amortized \$0 and \$2,970, respectively.
+As of December 31, 2009, the fair value of the warrant has been fully amortized.
 On August 24, 2009, the Company entered into the second amendment to the lease for its manufacturing and office space.
 The amendment extended the lease for twelve months from the end of the existing lease term with a right to cancel the lease with a minimum of 120 day written notice at anytime as of November 30, 2009.
 In the event the Company does exercise its option to cancel the lease, the Company shall reimburse the Lessor for the unearned leasing commissions.
-Total rental expense was approximately \$42,000 and \$85,000 for the three and six months ended September 30, 2008, respectively.
+Total rental expense was approximately \$30,000 and \$115,000 for the three and nine months ended December 31, 2009, respectively.